 SOLAR POWERED TITANIC MODEL

-The 22ft model of the Titanic shown below id the work of Kevin Cassidy.
+The 22ft model of the Titanic shown below is the work of Kevin Cassidy.
 Kevin lives on beautiful Lake Boon in Stow, Massachusetts.
 He wanted a boat for gracefully cruising around the lake - something quiet, non-polluting and just a little bit different.
 No existing boat he saw met all his requirements.
 So he built his own and named it the "Solartanic."
 The superstructure raises up to allow entry to the vessel.
-See the links below for more information.
+This boat is not directly solar powered as with the Planetsolar, but its batteries are charged while docked or in dry dock, so it qualifies as solar powered.

 • Is anyone else interested in a silent, eco-friendly replica that is also a practical launch, Kevin wants to know if there is enough interest to support low volume manufacturing of a production version.